gperreymond/ministack/README.md

     enabled: true
     # not mandatory, default is "INFO"
     log_level: 'RACE|DEBUG|INFO|WARN|ERROR|FATAL|PANIC'
+    # if enabled is true, version is not mandatory
+    # default version will be "3.3.1"
+    version: 'x.x.x'
+  prometheus:
+    enabled: true
+    # not mandatory, default is "info"
+    log_level: 'debug|info'
-    # if enabled is true, version is mandatory, only 3.x.x
+    # if enabled is true, version is not mandatory
+    # default version will be "2.55.1"
-    version: '3.3.1'
+    version: 'x.x.x'
 ```

 ## Some examples